Home/Blog/Health Conditions/Disease Management/Protecting Yourself from Viral Infections: What You Need to Know

 Diagnosis of Viral Infections

 After hearing your symptoms and conducting a physical examination, a medical professional can usually determine if you’re suffering from a viral infection.
 To pinpoint the exact virus, your healthcare provider may collect a sample of your mucus from your nose or throat or could choose to draw a blood sample for analysis.
+Learn more about identifying viral fever symptoms here.

 If your doctor suspects you have a viral infection causing significant inflammation in your internal organs, they may order X-rays, ultrasound, MRI, or CT imaging.
 While imaging can’t confirm the virus, it can assist the provider in getting a better idea of how it affects your body.